 Many policy issues involve the application, commercialization, and control of technologies.
-This annual seminar series explores selected issues in technology and policy, including examples from areas such as energy, telecommunications, and space exploration.
-This year the series includes a two-part workshop on "Complexity."
+This annual seminar series explores selected issues in technology and policy, such as strategies to address such diverse problems as global warming and flu pandemics, and other current topics.
 Bring brown bag lunch; light refreshments provided.

 Sponsor: Technology and Policy Program